Golden Child vs. Scapegoat: The Family’s Assigned Roles

 This Both/And applies to both positions in the dynamic, though it arrives differently in each.

 For the scapegoat: you were harmed by a role that was imposed on you, that reflected nothing real about your character, and that was maintained by a family system that needed a place to put what it couldn’t own.
-And: you likely did develop some responses to that role—defensive strategies, relational patterns, ways of being in the world—that now require examination in their own right.
+And: you likely did develop some responses to that role, defensive strategies, relational patterns, ways of being in the world, that now require examination in their own right.
 The scapegoat’s habitual assumption that she’s the problem isn’t accurate.
 But it also isn’t nothing.
 It has consequences in her relationships and her interior life that deserve honest attention, independent of whose fault they are.
-Both are true: the harm was real and was imposed, and the work of healing it is yours to do now.
+Both are true: the harm was real and was imposed, and the work of healing it’s yours to do now.

-What I see consistently in my work with clients from both sides of this dynamic is that the most healing thing is getting clear on what was actually happening in the family system—not to assign blame, but to dissolve the identity that the role produced.
-You are not the golden child.
-You are not the scapegoat.
-You are a person who was assigned a role in a system that needed you to fill it.
-That role is not your identity.
-And the work of finding out who you actually are, underneath it, is some of the most important work available.
+What I see consistently in my work with clients from both sides of this dynamic is that the most healing thing is getting clear on what was actually happening in the family system.
+Not to assign blame, but to dissolve the identity the role produced.
+You’re not the golden child.
+You’re not the scapegoat.
+You’re a person who was assigned a role in a system that needed you to fill it.
+That role isn’t your identity.
+And finding out who you actually are, underneath it, is some of the most important work available to you.

 The Systemic Lens: Why Narcissistic Families Require These Divisions

-The golden child/scapegoat dynamic doesn’t emerge because the narcissistic parent sat down and decided to favor one child over another.
+The golden child and scapegoat dynamic doesn’t emerge because the narcissistic parent sat down and decided to favor one child over another.
 It emerges because narcissistic family systems have structural needs that require these divisions to function.

-Susan Forward, PhD, and Craig Buck in Toxic Parents document how this dynamic is often transmitted across generations: parents who were scapegoated sometimes scapegoat their own children; parents who were golden children sometimes produce golden children and scapegoats in their own families.
-The transmission isn’t inevitable—awareness and healing interrupt it—but it is predictable without intervention.
+Susan Forward, PhD, and Craig Buck document in Toxic Parents how this dynamic is often transmitted across generations.
+Parents who were scapegoated sometimes scapegoat their own children.
+Parents who were golden children sometimes produce golden children and scapegoats in their own families.
+The transmission isn’t inevitable.
+Awareness and healing interrupt it.
+But it’s predictable without intervention.

-There is also a cultural dimension worth naming.
+There’s also a cultural dimension worth naming.
 The specific assignments of these roles are often shaped by gender, birth order, and cultural context.
-In many family systems, daughters are more likely to be assigned caretaking or scapegoat roles; sons are more likely to be assigned golden child status.
-These patterns don’t hold universally, but they appear with enough frequency to be worth naming.
-The driven and ambitious women who present with scapegoat wounds often find that their ambition itself—their refusal to stay small—was part of what made them the “difficult” child in a family that needed its daughters compliant.
+In many family systems, daughters are more likely to be assigned caretaking or scapegoat roles.
+Sons are more likely to be assigned golden child status.
+These patterns don’t hold universally, but they show up with enough frequency to be worth naming.
+The driven women who present with scapegoat wounds often find that their ambition itself, their refusal to stay small, was part of what made them the “difficult” child in a family that needed its daughters compliant.

 The roles also interact in ways that affect sibling relationships long into adulthood.
-Understanding triangulation helps explain how the narcissistic parent maintains these divisions.
-Golden child and scapegoat siblings often find themselves in conflictual relationships that feel intractable—because they’re not actually in a relationship with each other, exactly.
-They’re in roles, assigned by the family system, and those roles have been maintained through triangulation, comparison, and the narcissistic parent’s continued management of both children’s perception of each other.
-Repairing sibling relationships in the aftermath of narcissistic family dynamics often requires both people to step out of their roles simultaneously—which can happen, but usually requires significant individual work first.
+Understanding how the narcissistic parent maintains these divisions through ongoing comparison and triangulation helps explain why golden child and scapegoat siblings often find themselves in conflictual relationships that feel intractable.
+They’re not actually in a relationship with each other, exactly.
+They’re in roles, assigned by the family system, and those roles have been maintained through comparison and the narcissistic parent’s continued management of both children’s perception of each other.
+Repairing sibling relationships in the aftermath of narcissistic family dynamics often requires both people to step out of their roles at the same time, which can happen, but usually requires significant individual work first.

 Healing From Either Side of the Divide